Archibald Dixon: Later life

 On June 1, 1852, the stockholders of the Henderson and Nashville Railroad met at Madisonville, Kentucky and elected Archibald Dixon as president of the company.
 He served until his resignation in spring 1853.

 Despite his pro-slavery views, Dixon loyally supported the Union during the lead-up to the Civil War.
 His sons, however, had Confederate sympathies.
 Dixon's home county of Henderson was one of the first counties in Kentucky to express their feelings about the secession crisis.
 The county called an assembly at the county courthouse on November 10, 1860.
 Dixon was elected chair of the meeting, and immediately expressed a pro-Union sentiment.
 A committee of five was appointed to draft resolutions stating Henderson County's position.
 At a second meeting one week later – which Dixon also chaired – the committee reported their pro-Union resolutions, which were approved.

 In an attempt to stave off the Civil War, Dixon participated in a convention of border states and a peace convention in Frankfort, Kentucky, both in 1861.
 Both conventions were unsuccessful.
 At the outset of the war, the Kentucky General Assembly elected six arbiters to recommend a course of action for the Commonwealth.
 Dixon represented the pro-Union position along with John J. Crittenden and Samuel S. Nicholas.
 Kentucky governor Beriah Magoffin, John C. Breckinridge, and Richard Hawes represented the southern sympathizers.
 The arbiters met on May 11, 1861.
 After the pro-Union men defeated a proposal to call a sovereignty convention, the six arbiters recommended a position of neutrality, which the General Assembly adopted.

 In March 1864, Dixon accompanied Kentucky Governor Thomas E. Bramlette and John Marshall Harlan, the state's attorney general, to an audience with President Lincoln to protest the recruitment of blacks into the ranks of the Union Army.
 The governor eventually agreed to allow the practice, but only when whites failed to meet their draft quotas.
 Since recruitment of blacks had been taking place in the Commonwealth for more than two months already, the concession was little more than a face-saving gesture by Bramlette.
 Following the end of the Civil War, Dixon retired from public life.
-He died in Henderson on April 23, 1876, and is buried in Fernwood Cemetery.
+He died in Henderson on April 23, 1876, and is buried in Fernwood Cemetery in Henderson.